SoapCode/HanabiGameSimplified/README.md

 4.**"Tell rank [0-4]{1,5}"** -
 same as with tell color, but with rank.

-Game continues until one of players plays incorrect card, gives incorrect information or empties the deck.
+Game continues until one of players plays incorrect card, gives incorrect information, empties the deck or when there is 25 cards on the table.
 In this case game restarts and waits for the new "Start new game" command.
 In case player enters incorrect input or null input - game immediately terminates.

 Example input